Why Bees are Important to You

 Pinterest Hidden Image

 If you spend anytime outside, chances are you have experienced an encounter with a bee.
 Hopefully, it was not a stressful event but rather the joy of seeing these hard working insects doing their thing.
-With over 20,000 bee species world-wide, these insects contribute greatly to life as we know it.
-Understanding why bees are important is the first step in protecting them.
+They may be small in size but they matter a lot.
+This article strives to help you understand why bees are important and all the advantages they bring to our lives.

 Honey bee an important pollinator on flowers image.